microsoft/microcode/docs/language.md

 A ![repeat](./images/generated/icon_M23.png){:class="icon"} `repeat` tile can be added to certain commands to repeat the entire **DO** section.
 The value tiles after `repeat` determine the number of iterations.
+If no value is given, it repeats forever.

 ![when touch logo, print happy on screen](./images/generated/sample_pet_hamster_page_1_rule_2.png){:class="rule"}